Adult Safety Information

 Your healthcare provider may be able to manage the fluid retention without having to change your medication.

-SPRYCEL may cause an abnormal heart rate, heart problems, or a heart attack that can lead to death.
+SPRYCEL may cause heart problems, including an abnormal heart rate, a heart attack, or small strokes that last only a few minutes or a few hours, called transient ischemic attacks (TIAs).
+TIAs are often a warning sign that you are at risk for a more serious stroke.
 Your healthcare provider will monitor the potassium and magnesium levels in your blood, and your heart function.

 Pulmonary Arterial Hypertension (PAH)